JohnbelMDev/Codewars/README.md

 # Codewars

 These are my solutions to codewars code katas.
-My profile in codewars can be found here.
 Languages used here are (at the moment):

 Javascript